best-trading-indicator-tools/10XReach/README.md

     *   Offsets the audio track by 200 ms (`adelay`) to further break direct alignment with original material.
     *   **Automatic Background Noise**: If a file named `background_noise.mp3` exists in the `sounds/` directory, it is automatically mixed in as very low-volume background noise.
 This adds another layer of audio uniqueness.
 The noise audio is looped and its volume is significantly reduced.
 If the file is not found, processing continues without background noise.
 11. **Cross-Platform Compatibility**: The script is designed to be compatible with both macOS and Windows, provided Python 3 and FFmpeg are correctly installed and accessible.
 It includes logic to try and find the FFmpeg executable.
+12. **Graphical User Interface (GUI)**: A `video_gui.py` script using Streamlit provides a user-friendly way to interact with the video processor.
+Features include:
+    *   Drag-and-drop uploading of up to 5 `.mp4` video files at a time.
+    *   A checkbox to enable/disable horizontal video flipping.
+    *   Progress bar during processing.
+    *   Download a `.zip` file containing all processed videos.

 ## Why These Steps Are Useful